 The initial choices

 The four themes of the WoA were Chain Reaction, Assassination, Alien Invasion and Castles.
-I though of several combinations (even trying to use the four themes at the same time!), each leading to a different game genre and style.
+I thought of several combinations (even trying to use the four themes at the same time!), each leading to a different game genre and style.
 In the end, I decided to go with a relatively simple formula: Aliens and Castles.
 As for the game, the obvious way to merge the themes was to simply confront both factions.
 As soon as I thought about that, I remembered how much I loved Battleheart, so I decided to try a similar "tactical battleground" mechanic.

 Lately, I've been testing tools for developing games.
 I've even found tools that I didn't know that I had, for example, because I bought them in a Humble Bundle and then immediately forgot about them.
 For this game, I used the following: